-This Standard Conditions of Approval and Mitigation Monitoring and Reporting Program (SCA/MMRP) Roadmap is based on Initial Study/Addendum (IS/A) prepared for the 2012 OARB Project.
-The purpose of this "Roadmap" document is to show the differences between mitigation measures, Standard Conditions of Approval, and recommended measures from the 2002 EIR and those from the 2012 OARB Project IS/A. The following Table presents the mitigation measures, Standard Conditions of Approval, and recommended measures identified in the 2012 OARB Project IS/A which consist of mitigation measures from the 2002 OARB Redevelopment Plan EIR ("2002 EIR"), as deleted, clarified, refined, superseded or revised, and new mitigation measures, necessary to mitigate potentially significant impacts, as well as Standard Conditions of Approval.
+All mitigation measures, Standard Conditions of Approval, and recommended measures identified in the 2012 OARB IS/A are included herein.
+To the extent that there is any inconsistency between the SCA and Mitigation Measures, the more restrictive conditions shall govern; to the extent any mitigation measures, recommended measures and/or Standard Conditions of Approval identified in the 2012 OARB IS/A were inadvertently omitted, they are automatically incorporated herein by reference.

 Mitigation measures from the 2002 EIR that are applicable to the 2012 OARB Project retain the same numbering; each new mitigation measures is numbered according to the section of the IS/A from which it is derived.
 For example, Mitigation Measure 3.16-1 is the first new mitigation measure identified in the Section 3.16 Traffic and Transportation of the IS/A. The Standard Conditions are identified with the prefix SCA- followed by an abbreviation of the environmental topic to which is applies (e.g., SCA AES-1 is the first SCA relating to aesthetic impacts).

-- The first column indicates the environmental impact as identified in the 2002 EIR and the 2012 IS/A; - The second column identifies the Standard Condition of Approval (SCA), mitigation measure (MM) or recommended measure applicable to that impact in the 2002 EIR and the 2012 IS/A, however, only those measures applicable to the 2012 Project are described in detail.
-Strike out indicates the 2002 MM is no longer applicable; underscored text represents new/clarified MM, SCAs and/or recommended measures; in addition, which 2002 mitigation measures are no longer applicable to the 2012 OARB Project are also noted; and - The third column identifies the monitoring schedule or timing applicable to the 2012 Project; and - The fourth column names the party responsible for monitoring the required action for the 2012 Project.
+- The first column indicates the environmental impact as identified in the 2002 EIR and the 2012 IS/A; - The second column identifies the Standard Condition of Approval (SCA), mitigation measure (MM) or recommended measure applicable to that impact in the 2002 EIR and the 2012 IS/A; - The third column identifies the monitoring schedule or timing applicable to the 2012 Project; and - The fourth column names the party responsible for monitoring the required action for the 2012 Project.